 In 2020 BEREC will continue to engage with the European Commission, the Council and the European Parliament, providing advice and opinions on draft decisions, recommendations and guidelines, and taking on any questions related to electronic communications that fall within the scope of its competence.
-According to the new BEREC Regulation, BEREC shall issue
+According to the new BEREC Regulation, BEREC shall issue guidelines ensuring the consistent implementation of the regulatory framework for electronic communications and consistent regulatory decisions by the NRAs on its own initiative or upon a request from an NRA, the European Parliament, the Council or the Commission.
+In particular for regulatory issues affecting a significant number of Member States or with a cross-border element.

-In addition to carrying out its advisory duty, BEREC will also promote thematic exchanges and the possibility of common studies with other European regulatory cooperation platforms and bodies, operating both in adjacent and different economic sectors, such as the RSPG, ENISA and ECN, as well as institutional groups, such as ITU and OECD.
+In addition to carrying out its advisory duty, BEREC will also promote thematic exchanges and the possibility of common studies with other European Union bodies, offices, agencies and advisory groups, operating both in adjacent and different economic sectors, such as the RSPG, ENISA, EDPB, EDPS and ECN, as well as institutional groups, such as the ITU and OECD.
+In 2020, BEREC will especially focus on a thematic exchange with ENISA and EDPB relating to privacy and security concerns.
+This exchange would in particular be relevant to BEREC work on digital platforms, 5G networks and the open internet.

-To handle the different cooperation initiatives more efficiently BEREC will consider to structure them and have an annual plan for all initiatives.
+To handle the different cooperation initiatives more efficiently BEREC will consider structuring them and including them in the updated BEREC Strategy.

-6.20.
-International cooperation
+6.18 International cooperation